- What is employee wellness?

 - The benefits of an employee wellness programme

 - 8 steps to launching a wellness programme

 - How to get buy-in to your wellness programme

 Wellness has recently risen to the top of HR's agenda.

-Some call it workplace wellness, others corporate wellness, but at its core the meaning is consistent.
+Some call it workplace wellness, others corporate wellness, workplace wellbeing or simply employee wellbeing, but at its core the meaning is consistent.

 As well as the more obvious areas of wellness – such as physical – employers are now realising their responsibility in their people’s financial, mental, and emotional wellness.
 Put together, these pillars support high levels of employee engagement while fostering a workforce where people are committed to achieving organisational success.